 12. Keep fewer opened tabs in the browser

 Regardless of the browser you use, it may be a real memory hogger.
-Most commonly, it is Chrome that is blamed for significant RAM usage.
+Most commonly, it is Chrome that is blamed for significant RAM usage, and Safari is more memory-efficient, especially on Apple devices.
 However, the truth is that any browser can eat up memory, especially if you have dozens of tabs opened at the same time.
 Therefore, another tip is to keep fewer tabs in the browser.
 You can either close the unnecessary ones or save them to the reading list or bookmarks if you need to access them later.

 Another way to have fewer browser tabs open is to create tab groups.
 Steps for adding tabs to groups differ for different browsers.